 In the clock-out mode, Timer 2 roll-overs will not generate an interrupt.
 This behavior is similar to when Timer 2 is used as a baud-rate generator.
 It is possible to use Timer 2 as a baud-rate generator and a clock generator simultaneously.
 Note, however, that the baud-rate and clock-out frequencies cannot be determined independently from one another since they both use RCAP2H and RCAP2L.

 UART

-The UART in the AT89LV55 operates the same way as the UART in the AT89C51 and AT89C52.
-For further information, see the Microcontroller Data Book, section titled, "Serial Interface."
+The UART in the AT89C52 operates the same way as the UART in the AT89C51.

 Interrupts